yumium/tech_notes/A gentle introduction to Python 3.md

    - If an exception occurs during execution of the try clause, the exception may be handled by an except clause.
 If the exception is not handled by an except clause, the exception is re-raised after the finally clause has been executed.

    - An exception could occur during execution of an except or else clause.
-Again, the exception is re-raised aftervthe finally clause has been executed.
+Again, the exception is re-raised after the finally clause has been executed.

    - If the try statement reaches a break, continue or return statement, the finally clause will execute just prior to the break, continue or return statement’s execution.